Arenile/vulpea-dblock/README.md

 > can't make any guarantees about the quality of or safety of the
 > project, though, so naturally use your own discretion.
 If you want to
 > take this idea and make a better version for yourself please do so.
 I
-> only ask that you share it so others can use it to!
+> only ask that you share it so others can use it too!

 Declarative dynamic blocks for [vulpea](https://github.com/d12frosted/vulpea) with **reactive, incremental refresh**.